 Below are some of the interesting things I saw along the trail.
 Again, you can click an image to expand it.

 Summary of the Fairbanks Road to East Lake Road Section Along the Onondaga Trail

-This is a short section, only a little over 5-miles round trip.
+This short section is only a little over 5 miles round trip.
 Caden and I did this section along with the section to the east on the same day.

 The only wet spot was the first couple hundred feet once you left Fairbanks Road.
 So we cheated on the way back and walked through the field to the road.

 For that reason, if I were to hike this section again as a day hike, I’d reverse my course.
 Start at the large East Lake Road parking area and walk the trail eastward.
 Then skip the wet portion and walk on Fairbanks Road.

 Of course, if you are hiking all of the Onondaga Trail Branch, it doesn’t matter.
 It all has to be covered.

 Besides that, the trail was in great shape!
 Well maintained by the Onondaga Chapter of the ADK members.